Inside the brewing fight over the SEC’s ESG enforcement

 But investors aren’t getting the important data that they need, said Meredith Benton, founder of the ESG consulting firm Whistle Stop Capital and a consultant with As You Sow, an ESG shareholder advocate.
 Employee retention rates, for example, could provide key information to investors about deficiencies in a company’s human capital management, but few companies share retention information about their female and Black employees, she said.
 In research conducted over the summer, researchers at Whistle Stop and As You Sow found only 77 companies in the S&P 500 that either committed to share, or were already sharing, information about their retention of women, Benton said.
 That number drops to 11 out of 500 for Black employees.
 “You want employees to want to work there,” Benton said in an interview.
 When companies don’t supply retention data, “to me, that implies a churn culture, and that’s very toxic.”

-Signet Jewelers, the world’s largest diamond jewelry retailer, saw its stock tank by 13% on Feb.
-28, 2017, after the Washington Post published an article detailing horrific discrimination and sexual harassment at Signet-owned Sterling Jewelers.
-A company policy had relegated the women’s class-wide complaints to secretive arbitration, but details started to get out when I wrote a piece in the New York Times in 2014.
+Signet Jewelers, the world’s largest diamond jewelry retailer, saw its stock tank by 13% on February 28, 2017, after The Washington Post published an article detailing horrific discrimination and sexual harassment at Signet-owned Sterling Jewelers.
+A company policy had relegated the women’s class-wide complaints to secretive arbitration, but details started to get out when I wrote a piece in The New York Times in 2014.
 Three years later, the Post article added substantial detail about systemic sexual harassment and pay discrimination based on more than 1,300 just-released pages of sworn statements from women who worked there.
 The article’s revelations caused so much turbulence in Signet’s stock that the company had to ask the New York Stock Exchange to halt trading.

 The company’s failure to reveal the depth of the discrimination in its ranks has cost it dearly.
 A class-action lawsuit in 2018 included allegations that Signet had downplayed the gravity of the women’s complaints, leaving shareholders unaware of the company’s reputational and business risk.
 The case was settled last year for $240 million.

 Activision Blizzard, the video game publisher, is another example of a problematic company culture that led to shareholder losses.
 The company suffered a piling on of bad publicity beginning July 21, when, after a two-year investigation, California’s Department of Fair Employment and Housing filed a lawsuit that said women earned less than men in similar jobs and were subject to “constant sexual harassment.”
 Activision had a “frat boy” culture that was so bad that some men in the office would even make jokes about rape, the complaint said.
-On September 20, the Wall Street Journal reported that the SEC was investigating Activision’s disclosures about employment matters.
+On September 20, The Wall Street Journal reported that the SEC was investigating Activision’s disclosures about employment matters.
 Ann M. Lipton, a business law professor and corporate governance expert at Tulane Law School, said, “I can’t think of anything that’s comparable” to the SEC getting involved in a matter related to sexual harassment.

 In the months since the California lawsuit in July, the company’s shares have fallen from $91.51 to $67.64 as of the November 5 close.